GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 * Constructor functions for Date(), RegExp(), String(), Object(), Array()
 * Global Objects like Math and JSON.
 * Any global variables declared in the global scope will be stored here

+## Wrapper Objects

+Strings, numbers and booleans are primitive types and not objects.
+However, they do have objects they are associated with String(), Number(), and Boolean() that they can be temporarily assigned to when access so that they can gain access to methods and properties to operate on these types.
+This is all transparent and behind the scenes.
+When the temporary object is nolonger needed it is discarded.

+## Type conversion

+Type conversion happen dynamically depending on the context and don't normally require explicit cast/convert type operations

+* "I'm string number " + 5 - 5 i converted to a string "5" and concatenated to "I'm string number 5"
+* 5 + "10" - "10" is converted to the number 10 and added for a result of 15.

+If an explicit conversion is needed for some reason it can be done with each primitives wrapper object function String(3) = "3", Boolean(0) = false, and Number("5") = 5.

 # Functions